 I never created extra holes to connect the two halves together, so I was forced to connect the two sides based on matching up the sides of the mold.
 Because the spout hole was too small, and because I was worried about getting all the small cracks of the panda, I filled both sides of the mold first and then quickly placed them together and matched them up.
 I used tape to hold the mold together.
 I noticed that there was a space between the two molds so I used a weight to keep the two sections together.

 The first cast I made was set with the back of the panda facing down, causing the legs of the panda not be completely filled and breaking in the cast.

 The second cast I made, I tried to counteract the lack of legs and set the mold with the front of the panda facing down.
 I put a lot of effort into completely filling the mold by using the spout hole and tapping the airholes out and filling the spout over and over again.
-Yet still the panda this time had no butt.
+Yet still the panda did not fill up completely, this time it had no butt.

 The third cast I made, I set both sides individually.
 Then I glued the two together.
 While not as seemless compared to the two molds together, seperating the casting ensured I got all parts of the panda and allowed me to perfectly align the two halfs and glue them together.

 A couple of days later I tried cast the panda again.
 This time I made a thicker hydrostone mixture.
 I waited a couple of minutes with hydrostone in each half before putting the two together.
 While there were still air bubbles within the cast, I was happy that all the features were visable.
 I used a black sharpie to color in the approriate parts to have a completed panda.